Frequently Asked Questions

 In order to practice mental health therapy as a psychologist, counselor, or marriage and family therapist, a person must receive a Master's degree and obtain licensure from a state accreditation board.
 All professionally trained clinicians should have an active license displayed to let you, as a client, know that you are working with a licensed professional in good standing with their accreditation board.

 Therapy is meant to be a confidential and safe experience for clients.
 All clients have a right to privacy and confidentiality.
 Clients may be asked to allow the therapist to share information with specific people or entities to assist in treatment.
-In this case, the client will be asked to sign a Release of Information Agreement specifying what information may be shared, how often, with whom, and how long this sharing of information may continue.
+In this case, the client will be asked to sign a Release of Information (ROI) agreement specifying what information may be shared, how often, with whom, and how long this sharing of information may continue.
 Some therapists participate in clinical supervision which can allow the therapist to process client cases with more experienced therapists.
 When this happens, the therapist's clinical supervisor and any other therapist participating in that supervision are bound by the same rules of confidentiality that your therapist must follow.

 Minors participating in therapy will be given as much confidentiality as is appropriate, however, an adult guardian does have the right to request and receive all mental health information.
-Guardians are often encouraged not to request these records in order to afford the same confidentiality and safety within therapy that an adult would experience.
+Guardians are often encouraged not to request these records without cause in order to afford the same confidentiality and safety within therapy that an adult would experience.
 Exceptions for minors would include disclosure of health and/or safety issues.
-In these cases, minors are often encouraged to disclose these things to their guardians themselves, with the support of the therapist.
+In these cases, minors are often first encouraged to disclose these things to their guardians themselves, with the support of the therapist.

 As mandatory reporters, there are limits to confidentiality that are in place to protect clients and others.
 If a therapist suspects that a child or dependent adult is in a situation where they are being abused, the therapist is required to report this to the proper authorities.
 Similarly, if a therapist suspects that a person is in danger of imminent physical harm, whether harm to self or harm to others, the therapist has a duty to report this to appropriate intervention authorities and/or warn others who may be in danger.

-Telehealth, or teletherapy, is a term that refers to a therapy session that happens remotely with the assistance of technology, often conducted via a video call.
-This method of therapy service has been quickly popularized due to the COVID-19 pandemic that made in-office therapy therapy sessions more risky.
-Clients interested in telehealth services should confirm that their chosen therapy clinic offers these services and they should have a device that allows them to participate, a reliable internet connection, and a confidential space that they can be in during the session (someplace they will not be overheard or interrupted).
 Common devices for participating in video calls for telehealth include internet capable desktop computers, laptops, tablets, and smart phones that have webcams or front facing cameras.
 Clients may be asked to download an app or other software to facilitate the video call and the therapist will often provide a web link to a virtual meeting room that is prepared for the session.
 During the time of the telehealth session, the therapist and the client will both open the virtual meeting room to conduct the session.

 Many clients find that therapy is most helpful when they have clearly defined goals and the motivation to take the steps to meet those goals.
 For some people these goals are more measurable or tangible like reducing the frequency, duration, or severity of particular behaviors.
 For other clients, goals might be harder to measure, such as developing more self-awareness, better communication skills, or more confidence.
-Clients who are prepared to work on their goals outside of therapy and treat therapy as a tool to guide the process rather than a solution often see more satisfactory and longer lasting results.
+Clients who are prepared to work on their goals outside of therapy and treat therapy as a tool to guide the process of change rather than a one-stop solution often see more satisfactory and longer lasting results.